 Smart Building and IoT Specialists

 These experts discuss AI's role in building operations, energy management, and occupant experience.
-They often have backgrounds with companies like Siemens, Honeywell, or Johnson Controls.
+They often have backgrounds with companies like Siemens, Honeywell, Johnson Controls, or specialized building analytics firms.
 Their content resonates with facility managers and sustainable design advocates.

 Academic Researchers